w3c/wai-curricula/content/content-author/forms.md

 * provide suggestions for correction when possible based on:
   * selected input formats
   * validation methods in use
-* identify related requirements for designers and developers to ensure visual and non-visual perception and operation of:
+* identify related requirements for designers and developers to ensure accessible labels, instructions, and error messages
-  * labels
-  * instructions
-  * error messages
   * suggestions for correction

 {% include excol.html type="all" %}